 - UC Davis

 The obvious first place to look for more teams would be elsewhere in the FBS.
 Most of the AAC, MAC, and Sun Belt would be too far away to consider, or those teams would prefer to stay in the leagues they are in.
-But some from Conference USA, specifically New Mexico State and UTEP, would be a good place to start because of geography.
-NMSU could be in a league that also features New Mexico.
+Some from Conference USA, specifically New Mexico State, would be a good place to start because of geography.

-From there, the Mountain West would be wise to at least consider some of the nearby teams in the FCS.
-That would begin with adding arguably the top four teams in that subdivision, which happen to be not too far away – Montana, Montana State, North Dakota State, and South Dakota State.
+From there, the Mountain West would be wise to at least consider some of the nearby teams in the FCS, like Tarleton State.
+That could also include adding arguably the top four teams in that subdivision, which happen to be not too far away – Montana, Montana State, North Dakota State, and South Dakota State.
 North Dakota and South Dakota could also be in that conversation if taking teams from those states led to legislative leaders requiring a package deal in those instances.

 Idaho, a former FBS team, as well as Sacramento State and UC Davis would also make sense because of their locations.